 Before you officially apply to the School of Nursing, you must complete some general education courses including English, algebra and science coursework.
 Please take the time to review our curriculum and admission criteria to ensure you are meeting the application requirements.

 Year 3 – From Student to Nursing Professional

 This is only an example of our students’ possible paths to graduation.
 Many students transfer with various levels of education.
-Attend a pre-admission information session or contact the nursing academic advisor to receive an individualized degree plan.
+Attend a pre-admission information session to receive an individualized degree plan.

 Clinical agencies used for nursing laboratory may require additional criminal background checks, scheduled drug screening, and/or random drug screening for nursing students.
 Results of agency screening may prohibit participation in a clinical laboratory.
 Nursing students prohibited from participation in a laboratory at a clinical agency will not be permitted to maintain enrollment in the nursing program.